 - Centralized biomethane processing plant

-For small biogas plant operators, it is not economical to build a self-operated biogas processing plant.
-If there are several biogas plants in a spatial correlation, a centralized biogas processing plant can be a viable follow-up concept for those plants.
-Therefore, the costs for constructing and interconnecting only result in the centralized plant.
-Modifications are mandatory for every linked biogas plant in the range of piping and controls.
-The raw biogas of every single plant will be transported to the centralized processing plant by raw biogas connections.
+For small biogas plant operators, building a self-operated biogas processing plant is not economical.
+If several biogas plants are spatially correlated, a centralized biogas processing plant can be a viable follow-up concept for them.
+Therefore, the costs of constructing and interconnecting apply only to the centralized plant.
+Modifications are mandatory for every linked biogas plant in the piping and controls range.
+The raw biogas from each plant will be transported to the centralized processing plant via raw biogas connections.

 Conclusion

-With the share of electricity and heat production delivered by biogas plants today, follow-up concepts at the end of the EEG compensation period are more important than ever.
-Otherwise, functioning production plants that generate, deliver, and store energy 365 days a year are at risk of a shutdown due to the lack of economical operation possibilities.
+Given the current share of electricity and heat production from biogas plants, follow-up concepts at the end of the EEG compensation period are more important than ever.
+Otherwise, operational production plants that generate, deliver, and store energy 365 days a year are at risk of shutdown due to a lack of economically viable operating options.
 With technical planning, necessary permitting, and financial expenses, there are manifold options for economically operating a broad range of plants, even without being compensated by EEG.

 Are you operating a biogas plant and planning to implement a follow-up concept?
 We gladly support you with our know-how and our network.
-Please feel free to address further questions by contacting us by e-mail.
+Please feel free to contact us with any further questions.

 The authors are employed at greenValue GmbH. greenValue is a service provider in renewable energies with broad experience and comprehensive references, e.g., in project management.